Weymouth, Massachusetts: Geography and Environment

 Weymouth is bordered on the north by Hingham Bay and Boston Harbor.
 Weymouth's territory includes Grape Island, Slate Island, and Sheep Island, all part of the Boston Harbor Islands National Recreation Area.
 Weymouth is bordered on the west by Quincy, Braintree, and Holbrook.
 It is bordered on the south by Abington and Rockland.
 Weymouth is bordered on the east by Hingham.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Weymouth has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Wildlife

+Weymouth is home to many species of wildlife that have adapted to the town's suburban environment and parks.

+Small mammals such as Red and Gray foxes, Striped Skunks, Raccoons, Virginia Opossums, Eastern Cottontail Rabbits, Groundhogs, and Eastern Gray Squirrels can be commonly found in Weymouth.
+Some Larger mammals, such as Coyotes and White-tailed Deer live in the more forested areas such as Great Esker Park, and occasionally wander into the suburbs.

+Weymouth is also home to many species of birds.
+Some common backyard species are Wild Turkeys, American Robins, Blue Jays, Mourning Doves, Black-capped Chickadees, Tufted Titmice, Common Grackles, and Northern Cardinals to name a few.
+There are many other species of birds that inhabit the diverse habitats that are located in Weymouth, such as Red-tailed Hawks, Ospreys, Red-winged Blackbirds, Great Egrets, Turkey Vultures, Great Blue Herons, along with various species of waterfowl, seagulls, and shorebirds.
+There are also two invasive bird species, those being the House Sparrow and European Starling.

+The Herring Run runs through Weymouth, connecting the Back River to Whitman's Pond.
+Every spring, hundreds of thousands of Alewife Herring travel up the brook to spawn.
+The Herring Run was also a crucial resource for the early colonists of the area and the Native Massachusett People.

 Transportation

-Weymouth is served by several MBTA bus routes as well as three MBTA Commuter Rail stations: two on the Greenbush Line, at Weymouth Landing and East Weymouth, and one on the Kingston Line at South Weymouth.
-Numbered routes that pass through Weymouth include Massachusetts Routes 3, 3A, 18, 53, 58 and 139.
+Weymouth is served by several MBTA bus routes as well as three MBTA Commuter Rail stations: two on the Greenbush Line at Weymouth Landing/East Braintree and East Weymouth, and one on the Kingston Line at South Weymouth.
+State routes that pass through Weymouth include Route 3, Route 3A, Route 18, Route 53, Route 58 and Route 139.